Written by Dr. Mona Wiggins

-This sections of tissue that make up endometriosis are called endometrial lesions.
-Common locations include the ovaries, fallopian tubes, bowel, bladder, peritoneal tissue, ligaments or other structures in the abdominal cavity.
+The sections of tissue that make up endometriosis are called endometrial lesions.
+Common locations include the ovaries, Fallopian tubes, bowel, bladder, peritoneal tissue, ligaments or other structures in the abdominal cavity.
 However, these lesions aren't restricted to the abdominal cavity and can be found in other places throughout the body.

 Endometriosis is poorly understood.
 Prior suppositions were that the lesions acted the same as endometrial tissue in the uterus - growing and shedding with the menstrual cycle.
-However, more recent research shows that the cells making up the lesions don't have the same number of estrogen and progesterone receptors as those found inside the uterus.
-Because of the lack of receptors, endometriosis isn't known to bleed cyclically.
+However, more recent research shows that the cells making up the lesions don't have the same number of estrogen and progesterone receptors as those found inside the uterus - they do still have some though, so are affected by hormones.
+Because of the lower number of receptors, endometriosis isn't known to bleed cyclically.
 Lesions may bleed or they may not, but the bleeding is usually noncyclical and unpredictable when it is occurring.

 Lesions often cause scarring as they change over time, and they can also cause bleeding in the tissue they attach to.
 In addition, lesions are known to bind different organs, muscles, and ligaments to each other.
 Overall, endometriosis causes a lot of unintended things to happen in the body, causing pain and inflammation.

 There are a lot of myths around endometriosis.
-We don't have the space in this article to cover them, so here's a list of 10 myths.
+We don't have the space in this article to cover them, so you can find some common myths and what the truth is here.
 See if what you've heard is true!

 What causes endometriosis?